linkedin/FastTreeSHAP/README.md

 ## Usage

 The following screenshot shows a typical use case of FastTreeSHAP on [Census Income Data](https://archive.ics.uci.edu/ml/datasets/census+income).
-Note that the usage of FastTreeSHAP is exactly the same as the usage of [SHAP](https://github.com/slundberg/shap), except for three additional arguments in the class `TreeExplainer`: `algorithm`, `n_jobs`, and `shortcut`.
+Note that the usage of FastTreeSHAP is exactly the same as the usage of [SHAP](https://github.com/slundberg/shap), except for four additional arguments in the class `TreeExplainer`: `algorithm`, `n_jobs`, `memory_tolerance`, and `shortcut`.

 `algorithm`: This argument specifies the TreeSHAP algorithm used to run FastTreeSHAP.
 It can take values `"v0"`, `"v1"`, `"v2"` or `"auto"`, and its default value is `"auto"`:
 * `"v0"`: Original TreeSHAP algorithm in [SHAP](https://github.com/slundberg/shap) package.